A verse-by-verse exegetical commentary on the New Testament Greek textPDF eBook

 More than any of the other gospels, Matthew seeks to support the life and teachings of Jesus with Old Testament proof texts.
 He emphasizes the notion of "fulfillment" - Jesus fulfills the words of the prophets.

-Matthew comes out of a Jewish Christian background and was most likely written for Jewish believers.
-Old Testament proof texting, Hebrew and Aramaic untranslated words, Old Testament subject matter.... all lead to this conclusion.
-That doesn't mean that the gospel is for Jews only.
+The gospel of Matthew seems to reflect a Jewish Christian background, Old Testament proof texting, Hebrew and Aramaic untranslated words, Old Testament subject matter.... all lead to this conclusion.
+That doesn't mean that the gospel is composed for Jews only.
 It fully recognizes that the doors of the kingdom are now open to the Gentiles.
 The Gentiles have joined with remnant Israel and entered the kingdom.

 The gospel is very carefully constructed.
 In particular, there are large blocks of thematic teaching material dispersed within the narrative.